anonymous281107/InstaFetch/DataSet/README.md

-# AutoDetail23Dataset
+# Instafetch
-Dataset for Autodetails
+Dataset for Instafetch